mozilla/fx-private-relay/METRICS.md

 >From which country does the majority of our traffic originate?

->Which browsers are most commonly used to access the Firefox Private Relay website?
+>Which browsers are most commonly used to access the Firefox Relay website?

->Which devices are most commonly used to access the Firefox Private Relay website?
+>Which devices are most commonly used to access the Firefox Relay website?

 **User Behavior:**